-A planetary nebula is a type of emission nebula consisting of an expanding, glowing shell of ionized gas which was ejected from 'red giant' stars late in their lives.
+A Planetary Nebula is a type of 'emission nebula' consisting of an expanding, glowing shell of ionized gas which was ejected from 'red giant' stars at a late stage in their development.

 About 20% of the nebulae are roughly spherical (as might be expected) but the majority are not spherically symmetric - some dramatically so.
 The mechanisms that produce such a wide variety of shapes and features have not yet been explained.

 NOTE: The term 'planetary nebula' originally used in the late 1770s, is a misnomer - they are unrelated to planets or exoplanets.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !